Diagonal form

 Such forms F, and the hypersurfaces F = 0 they define in projective space, are very special in geometric terms, with many symmetries.
 They also include famous cases like the Fermat curves, and other examples well known in the theory of Diophantine equations.

 A great deal has been worked out about their theory: algebraic geometry, local zeta-functions via Jacobi sums, Hardy-Littlewood circle method.

+Diagonalization

+Any degree-2 homogeneous polynomial can be transformed to a diagonal form by variable substitution.
+Higher-degree homogeneous polynomials can be diagonalized if and only if their catalecticant is non-zero.

+The process is particularly simple for degree-2 forms (quadratic forms), based on the eigenvalues of the symmetric matrix representing the quadratic form.